christianabusca/neural-ascension/understanding-data-topics.md

 This chapter also explains the distinctions among the various roles in the data field:
 - **Data Engineers** create pipelines and systems to make data accessible.
 - **Data Analysts** transform data into understandable stories.
-- **Data Scientists** go further by generating predictions and insights that benefit organizations.
+- **Data Scientists** generate predictions and insights that benefit organizations.
-- **Machine Learning Scientists** design and improve machine learning models, pushing the boundaries of traditional methods.
+- **Machine Learning Scientists** design and improve machine learning models.
-- **AI Engineers** apply these models to real-world scenarios, such as self-driving cars, AI-integrated homes, and other smart technologies.
+- **AI Engineers** apply these models to real-world scenarios, such as self-driving cars and smart technologies.

+---

 # Data Sources & Data Science Workflow